-The city will provide the union with a bulletin board in a conspicuous place in the city garage (in the lunch room), at the transfer station (foreman's office) and at the recreation field house.
+The city will provide the union with a bulletin board in a conspicuous place in the city garage (in the lunchroom), and at the transfer station (foreman's office).

 This bulletin board may be utilized by the union for the posting of union announcements and other information of a non-controversial nature.
 Prior to posting announcements, the union representative shall show the announcement to the department head or his designee, who shall ensure that the announcement or information meets the requirements of this section.
-In addition, the department head or his designee may remove from the bulletin board any material which does not conform with the intent and provisions of this article.
+In addition, the department head or his designee may remove from the bulletin board any material, which does not conform with the intent and provisions of this article.